 Ronnie joined Watsi on January 3rd, 2021.
-Nine months ago, Ronnie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ronnie's most recent donation supported James, a cheerul father from Kenya, for fracture repair surgery.
+Two years ago, Ronnie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ronnie's most recent donation supported Mu, a 34 year old homemaker from Thailand, to fund hernia repair surgery.